From Endpoints to Cloud: AMD Enables the Full Spectrum

 Generative AI is transforming the way enterprise customers operate.
-In fact, AI is quickly becoming a part of nearly every business process that it supports, from customer service to data analytics, and that deepening integration is only going to grow.
-However, AI is a relatively new workload, added to existing infrastructure and putting strain on current hardware configurations.
+In fact, AI is quickly becoming a part of nearly every business process, from customer service to data analytics; and that deepening integration is expected to grow exponentially.
+At this stage, AI-fueled transformation is a business imperative, with AI integration ushering in a new era for the enterprise: redefining workloads and processes, and adding new requirements to existing infrastructure that often strain current hardware configurations.

-If customers want to enjoy seamless AI experiences and productivity gains immediately and over the long-term, they need help evolving their IT infrastructure.
+If customers want to enjoy seamless AI experiences with productivity benefits immediately and over the long term, they need help evolving their IT infrastructure.
 That’s where AMD technologies come in, offering enterprises the performance and efficiency to operate existing workflows alongside the new possibilities that AI brings to the table.

-Opening the World of AI with AMD EPYC™ Processors
+Opening the World of AI and Virtualization with AMD EPYC™ Processors

-AMD EPYC™ processors are trusted to power a third of the world’s servers, and for good reason.1 Offering the world’s best data center CPU to enterprise customers, general-purpose AMD EPYC processors provide up to 96 core options that deliver up to 1.75x the performance per CPU watt, and 1.8x the performance in SPECrate® 2017_int_base, compared to competitor products.2
+AMD EPYC™ processors are trusted to power approximately one third of the world’s servers, and for good reason.1 Offering the world’s best data center CPU to enterprise customers, 5th Gen AMD EPYC processors provide up to 192 cores that deliver AI leadership technology, empowering today’s most demanding enterprise applications.2

 AMD high-performance CPUs provide a strong option for companies deploying AI workloads such as recommendation systems, machine-learning solutions, and other generative AI uses.

-Leveraging proven, standard infrastructure, combined with upgrading to powerful AMD EPYC processors, helps customers to keep costs across server footprint, power, and initial expenditure low and can increase server performance and density - helping to put more use cases within reach and improve ROI.
+Leveraging proven, standard infrastructure combined with upgrading to powerful AMD EPYC processors helps customers to keep server footprint, power, and initial expenditure low, and can increase server performance and density—helping to improve ROI and put more capacity for AI within reach.

 Learn more about AMD EPYC™ processors.